cchauve/ARETE_2022_HYASP_PLASGRAPH/data/README.md

 For each species `SPECIES`,
 - the file `SPECIES/SPECIES_id.txt` contains the list of samples ID,
-- the directory `SPECIES/assembly_graphs/` contains the gzipped assembly graphs, one file `SAMPLE_ID.gfa.gz` per sample;
+- the directory `SPECIES/assembly_graphs/` contains the gzipped assembly graphs, one file `SAMPLE_ID.gfa.gz` per sample; the GFA format is described in <a href="http://gfa-spec.github.io/GFA-spec/GFA1.html">GFA-spec</a>.
 - the directory `SPECIES/ground_truth/` contain the ground truth labelling files, one file `SAMPLE_ID_minimap_alignment_labelled_ambiguity_cutoff_1.csv` per sample.

 For a given sample, the ground truth labelling file contains, for each